Filipanderssondev/course3_projectgroup2_security_system/README.md

 * RGB-LED - indicates system status: Green = alarm is off and red = alarm is on.

 ### Instructions:
-1. Connect the hardware.
+1. Connect the hardware. (link connect.md)
-2. Program using C/C++.
+2. Program using C/C++. (link placeholder.ino)
-3. Create a circuit diagram.
+3. Create a circuit diagram. (link diagram.png)
-4. Write a user manual.
+4. Write a user manual. (link manual.md)

 ### Components:
 One Arduino Uno R4 Wifi or other compatible controller One Breadboard
 One Peizo buzzer
-One LCD display I2C
+One LCD display
 One HC-SR501 infrared sensor
 One Pushbutton
 One RGB-LED